marsfoundation/sparklend-deployments/README.md

 ## Custom Code

-### SavingsDaiOracle

-This is the oracle for sDAI which will take the input of a standard DAI price feed and convert it via the `pot.chi` factor.

 ### DaiInterestRateStrategy

 A special interest rate strategy is used for the DAI market which anchors to the Dai Savings Rate (DSR).
 It is a flat rate up to the debt ceiling.
 If Maker needs to bring back liquidity by lowering the debt ceiling then the interest rate will spike to ensure user deposits and borrow repayments.

 You can read more about this [here](https://forum.makerdao.com/t/mip116-d3m-to-spark-lend/19732#mip116c3-debt-ceiling-fee-structure-10).

+### SavingsDaiOracle

+This is the oracle for sDAI which will take the input of a standard DAI price feed and convert it via the `pot.chi` factor.

+### SparkMigrationHelper

+Fork of the AaveMigrationHelper which has some extra features like converting from USDC to DAI automatically.

 ## Plug and Play License